Measuring Geopolitical Alignment and Economic Growth: Dynamic Growth Effects of Geopolitics

-Our identification strategy leverages variation from a specific subset of geopolitical events: non-economic mild conflicts.
-These events—including diplomatic disputes, border tensions, ideological disagreements, and symbolic political gestures—affect bilateral relations but are unlikely to directly influence economic growth or correlate with other economic factors.
-Appendix~\ref{app_a:nonecon_mildconflict} provides a comprehensive analysis of these 38,227 events spanning 1960–2019.\footnote{The economic/non-economic classification is detailed in Appendix~\ref{app_c:events}.
-We focus on CAMEO root codes 9–18, which represent mild conflicts ranging from diplomatic investigations to coercive actions short of conventional warfare.}
+Our first instrument isolates variation from a specific subset of geopolitical events: non-economic verbal conflicts.
+These events---diplomatic protests, public criticisms, formal demands, and symbolic political gestures---shape bilateral relations without direct links to contemporaneous macroeconomic conditions, unlike economic agreements, sanctions, or material conflicts.\footnote{The economic/non-economic classification is detailed in Appendix~\ref{app_c:events}.
+We focus on CAMEO root codes 9--14, which represent verbal conflicts ranging from diplomatic investigations to formal protests, excluding material conflicts (codes 15--16) that may have direct economic consequences through disrupted diplomatic channels or investment signaling, and severe conflicts (codes 17--20) that may directly interact with economic activity.
+Appendix~\ref{app_a:nonecon_verbal} provides a comprehensive analysis of these 37,519 events spanning 1960--2024.}